Cloud accounting may not a good accountant make

 Software providers may say “the accountants that use our tech are the enlightened great and the good and who wouldn’t want an accountant like that?”

 Reality check – just because they use new technology doesn’t mean the accountant is any good or that the latest app is good value for money

 We’ve seen too many examples of accountants making a virtue of being in the cloud but not actually delivering a useful service to their clients.

-So if you’re running a business and you’re wondering if and how this hype in the accounting world can make a difference to your bottom line, peace of mind and prospects of growth, the answer is almost certainly YES.
+So if you’re running a business and you’re wondering if and how this hype in the accounting world can make a difference to your bottom line, peace of mind, efficient workflow and prospects of growth, the answer is almost certainly YES.

 But make sure the accountant knows what they’re doing because the best golfers don’t have to use the latest clubs, but they do need to know how to play golf.